We received nearly 30,000 applications for approximately 4,000 places in the fall 2016 freshmen class. The fall 2017

 - Advanced level classes.
 The Committee is looking for a well-rounded curriculum from all applicants.
 Whenever possible, go beyond the minimum requirements.
 Four years of French and/or math, for example, looks better on a transcript than three.

 - Taking the SAT or ACT more than once.
 We recommend that you test once in the junior year and once early in the senior year.
-We combine your highest scores from the SAT evidence-based reading and writing score or ACT English subscore, with the highest scores from the SAT math section score or the ACT math subscore.
-You are not required to submit SAT Essay or ACT Writing Test scores.
+We will superscore your SAT Critical Reading or Evidence Based Reading and Writing subscore and your math subscore.
+We will use the highest of the SAT superscore or the ACT composite score in reviewing your application for admission.
+You are not required to submit SAT Essay or ACT Writing test scores.

 - Retaking a class with a lower-than ‘C’ grade.
 If you earn less than a ‘C’ grade in a key class, think about retaking the class in the summer.